-- (a) Surface Preparation. - (1) Bridge Deck Scarification.
-When specified, concrete bridge deck scarification shall be performed to the depth noted on the plans.
-Sidewalks, curbs, drains, reinforcement, and/or existing transverse and longitudinal joints that are to remain in place shall be protected from damage during scarification and cleaning operations.
-All damage caused by the Contractor shall be corrected at the Contractor's expense, to the satisfaction of the Engineer.
+Construction Requirements: Sidewalks, curbs, drains, reinforcement and/or existing transverse and longitudinal joints which are to remain in place shall be protected from damage during scarification and cleaning operations.
+All damage caused by the Contractor shall be corrected, at the Contractor's expense, to the satisfaction of the Engineer.